Intermediate

 Date Formatting Methods

-There are several predefined methods for date formatting, which can be used to convert dates to strings and strings to dates
+There are several predefined methods for date formatting that can be used to convert dates to strings and strings to dates

 Convert dates to strings